 Problem Probable Cause Corrective Action Page Ref.
-The transceiver will not power up after connecting a 13.8 V DC power supply and pressing The power cable was connected backwards.
-Connect the supplied DC power cable correctly: Red → ( + ); Black → ( - ).
-5, 6 the PWR switch.
+The transceiver will not power up after connecting a 13.8 V DC 1 The power cable was connected backwards.
+1 Connect the supplied DC power cable correctly: Red $\rightarrow$ ( + ); Black $\rightarrow$ ( - ).
+5, 6 power supply and pressing the PWR switch.
 Nothing appears on the display.
 2 One or more of the power cable fuses are open.
 2 Look for the cause of the blown fuse(s).
-After inspecting and correcting any problems, install a new fuse(s) with the same ratings.
-7 3 The modular plug cable was not correctly connected.
+After inspecting and correcting any problems, install a new fuse(s) with the same rating.
+7 3 The modular plug cable was not connected correctly.
 3 Correctly connect the modular plug cable between the front panel and main unit.
 4 The display is too dim, even though you selected a high dimmer level.
 The supply voltage is too low.
-The supply voltage requirement is 13.8 V DC $\pm$ 15% (11.7 V to 15.8 V DC).
+The supply voltage requirement is 13.8 V DC 15% (11.7 V to 15.8 V DC).
 If the input voltage is outside this range, recharge your battery, adjust your regulated power supply, and/or check all power cable connections.
 The frequency cannot be selected by turning the Tuning control or by pressing Mic [UP] / [DWN] .
 Memory Recall was selected.
 Press [VFO].
-15 Most buttons/keys and the Tuning control do not function.
+15 Most keys and the Tuning control do not function.
 One of the Lock functions is ON.
 Unlock all of the Lock functions.
-67 Memory channels cannot be selected by turning the Tuning control or by pressing Mic [UP] / [DWN] .
+65 Memory channels cannot be selected by turning the Tuning control or by pressing Mic [UP] / [DWN] .
 No data has been stored in any memory channels.
 Store data in some memory channels.
-36
+34 You cannot transmit even though you press Mic [PTT] .
+The microphone plug was not inserted completely into the front panel connector.
+1 Switch the power OFF, then insert the microphone plug until the locking tab clicks in place.
+8 2 You selected a transmit offset that places the transmit frequency outside the allowable transmission range. nor "-" is visible.
+27